Last updated on Jan 16, 2018.

 - One particular pool is stressed, and you can get away with tuning pools.

 - JVM needs more memory than has been allocated to it.
-In this case, you can either lower your requirements or add more heap memory (ES_HEAP_SIZE).
-Lowering the utilized heap in Elasticsearch could theoretically be done by reducing the field and filter cache.
-In practice it would have a negative impact to query performance by doing so.
-A much better way to reduce memory requirements for “not_analyzed” fields is to use in the index mapping / type definitions the “doc_values” format – it reduces the memory footprint at query time.
+In this case, you can either lower your requirements or add more heap memory (-Xmx).
+Lowering the utilized heap in Elasticsearch could theoretically be done by reducing the filter/query cache.
+In practice it would likely have a negative impact to query performance.
+Other optimizations could be disabling features that aren’t needed.
+For example, if you don’t do full-text search on a field, make it keyword instead of text.
+If you don’t search on it at all, set index to false altogether.

 JVM Pool Utilization